guyr18/CSCI-2530/Assignment7/README.md

 # Background
  -> A discrete event simulation performs a simulation of a collection of events, where each event occurs at a specified time.
- -> Dijkstra's algorithm finds shortest paths in weighted graphs, and it can be expressed as a discrete event simulation.
+ \n-> Dijkstra's algorithm finds shortest paths in weighted graphs, and it can be expressed as a discrete event simulation.

 # More Information..
   This application uses Dijkstra's shortest